Thin homotopy and the holonomy approach to gauge theories: Results

 Given a based loop $\gamma\in \Omega^{\text{ps}}(M,p)$, we will associate the following closed subsets of $[0,1]$ to it:

-As we have seen in section \ref{sec:thin-not-ret}, it is easy to provide examples of smooth based loops $\gamma$ where $I_{\gamma}$ and $J_{\gamma}$ is not a finite subset.
+As we have seen in section \ref{sec:thin-not-ret}, it is easy to provide examples of smooth based loops $\gamma$ where $I_{\gamma}$ and $J_{\gamma}$ are not finite subsets.
 General closed subsets of $[0,1]$ could be rather complicated (e.g. Cantor sets).
-Such complexity is not excluded from the subsets $I_{\gamma}$ and $J_{\gamma}$.
+This complexity is not excluded from the subsets $I_{\gamma}$ and $J_{\gamma}$.
 Namely, we have the following result.